A hitherto deprived electoral ward and housing estate in south Barking presently undergoing comprehensive regeneration

 Dr John Bamber acquired the manor of Bifrons early in the 18th century and on his death in 1753 ownership passed to Sir Crisp Gascoyne (or Gascoigne), through his marriage to Bamber’s daughter, Margaret.
 Gascoyne was a landowner in his own right and the first lord mayor of London to have lived at the Mansion House.
 The manor house was a three-storey building with a bow-fronted two-storey wing at each end, which suggests that the Bifrons name may have come from the Latin, meaning ‘two-faced’.

 Much of Bifrons manor was sold by Sir Crisp’s wayward grandson Bamber Gascoyne to pay off gambling debts, and Bifrons manor house was demolished in about 1815.
 What remained of the estate descended through marriage to the marquises of Salisbury and was sold for building development after 1889.

 The 1960s Gascoigne estate, situated between central Barking and the A13, was widely regarded as one of the borough’s least desirable addresses and originally consisted primarily of 17 high-rise blocks.
 In the early 21st century the council devoted considerable effort to making improvements to the estate, as part of the overall regeneration of Barking town centre.

-However, as has happened elsewhere too, it was eventually accepted that the best solution was for the whole estate to be razed and rebuilt from the ground up.
-This process began in 2013 and will take several years to complete.
-A computer generated image of the first phase of Gascoigne East’s redevelopment is shown at the top of this article.
+However, as has happened elsewhere too, it was eventually accepted that the best solution was for the whole estate to be razed and rebuilt from the ground up, starting with its east side before moving on to Gascoigne West.
+A CGI of the first phase of Gascoigne East’s redevelopment is shown at the top of this article.

 In May 2018 Barking and Dagenham council’s wholly owned urban regeneration company Be First announced the appointment of architects to deliver the next phases of the Gascoigne East rebuild, known as the Weavers Quarter.